 Jason Chandler | Chair and Associate Professor

 Jason R. Chandler, A.I.A., is an architect and an Associate Professor in the Department of Architecture at the College of Communication, Architecture + The Arts at Florida International University.
 Chandler has taught at FIU since 1998.
 He is the coordinator of Graduate Design 5 and 6 and served as the department’s Associate Chair in 2012-2013.
 Before teaching at FIU, he taught at the University of Miami and at Harvard University’s Graduate School of Design for its Career Discovery Program.
-He was appointed chair of the Department of Architecture at FIU in the fall of 2013, and the Interim Chair of FIU Landscape Architecture + Environmental and Urban Design in Fall 2015.
+He was appointed chair of the Department of Architecture at FIU in the fall of 2013 and served as the Interim Chair of the Department of Landscape Architecture + Environmental and Urban Design from 2015 to 2017.

 Chandler’s academic activities focus on building construction systems and their integration into architecture and urban design.
 Professor Chandler’s research has been supported by grants and fellowships from the National Institute for Architectural Education, the International Hurricane Center, the National Renewable Energy Laboratory, the Knight Foundation, the Cejas Family Foundation, the Metropolitan Center at FIU and the United States Department of Education.
 Chandler’s writing has been published in both national and regional ACSA proceedings and he has co-authored with Shahin Vassigh on Building Systems Integration for Enhanced Environmental Performance (2011).